Use-case descriptions

 - The game incorrectly interprets the voice input.

-- Steven adjusts the code accordingly.
+- Developer adjusts the code accordingly.

-Postconditions: Game accurately interprets gameplay commands.
+Postconditions: Game provides confidence level when it interprets gameplay commands.